felixleopoldo/benchpress/docs/source/usage.rst

 Docker
 ######

 Start an interative `Docker <https://www.docker.com/>`_ container in priviliged mode, where the benchpress folder (absolute path) is shared as a volume, here to the folder /mnt which is also set to the working directory.

 .. prompt:: bash

     docker run -it -w /mnt --privileged -v /absolute/path/to/benchpress:/mnt snakemake/snakemake:stable

 Depending on your system, you may have to prepend the above command by *sudo*.
-On Windows you may have to escape spaces in the path using ^ or \`.
+On Windows you may have to escape spaces in the benchpress path using ^ or \`.

 Linux without Docker
 #####################